Climate and Environmental History

 The Pamir Mountains are located in a region that influences hemispheric-scale climate and is expected to experience major environmental changes as a consequence of warming, land use and water demand.
 Yet, central Asia’s climate is one of the least constrained globally, because of an extreme scarcity of present and past climate data and the complexity of atmospheric circulation patterns.

 Ice cores from high-mountain glaciers can provide unique archives of detailed past climatic and environmental conditions.
-In a region such as the Pamir, where instrumental data, historical documents and other paleoclimate records are scarce, this represents a key resource to understand past and present climate.
+In a region such as the Pamirs, where instrumental data, historical documents and other paleoclimate records are scarce, this represents a key resource to understand past and present climate.

-Glaciers are now recognized as a distinct biome with its particular microbial life.
+Glaciers are now recognised as a distinct biome with its particular microbial life.
 Within the PAMIR research consortium we will therefore attempt to use parts of the ice core to study the ice-locked microbial life.
 The use of cell counts, 16S rRNA amplicon sequencing and metagenomics of sample layers throughout the core will shed light on the responses of microorganisms to climatic variations and air pollution, and will greatly expand our understanding on the evolutionary history and adaptive traits of bacteria within the icy archive.

 Glaciers are also major repositories of dissolved organic matter (DOM).
 Therefore, the aim is to use ultrahigh-resolution mass spectrometry on ice aliquots to characterise the molecular composition of the DOM.
 This will provide novel knowledge on the sources (e.g., microbial versus dust) and diagenesis of the icelocked DOM.